 Not any old clothing can be called vintage.
 The term itself usually describes something between twenty and a hundred years old (older is antique).
 But besides the age, a piece should represent the era in which it was made.
 For example, a flapper dress in 1920s vintage, the 50s had twin sweater sets, the 80s are famous for shoulder pads, and in the 90s and 00s, we had iconic rap hoodies.
 These are all recognizable styles.
 It does not matter if an item is made by a famous designer or a casual label.
 It can also be used, new from a deadstock, or handmade.

 Besides being old, a vintage piece must be of perfect quality to stand the test of time.
 It means good fabric as well as sturdy stitching, without stains or tears.
 That is another reason to go for it.
-Very seldom can you find such a top-notch item in a fast fashion retail store.
+You seldom find such a top-notch item in one of the fast fashion brands' clothing line.

 And last but not least, vintage is desirable.
 Nobody wants someone else’s old sweater, yet a vintage sweatshirt is worth hunting for.